Missing smoke detector leads to large motel fire in Manchester Township; Displaces nearly 30 families

-York, PA.
-(WHTM) — Nearly 100 people had to evacuate the Econo Lodge in Manchester Township, York County because of a large, two-alarm fire yesterday.
+YORK, Pa.
+(WHTM) — Nearly 100 people had to evacuate the Econo Lodge in Manchester Township, York County because of a large, two-alarm fire Thursday.
 Fire officials say if not for multiple mistakes, the fire may not have spread at all.

 The fire started in a room after some bedding was pushed on top of a burning candle.
 Unfortunately, a smoke detector in the room was removed, and this allowed the fire to spread without warning.